Q Report: CD8 DFL 2026

 The danger to Anastos is Ruined Pizza Theory 101: one radical topping spoils the whole pie.
 “Abolish ICE” is the sort of phrase that slams the door on all Republican voters and at least half of independents before the candidate ever gets around to wages, schools, or healthcare.
 Once the electorate decides you are offering ideology instead of representation, the rest of the menu barely matters.
 You can have the finest crust in Duluth, but if half the district thinks you dumped battery acid on the cheese, nobody’s asking for another slice.
 Speaking for myself, abolishing ICE does not go far enough.
 The Department of Homeland Security itself was a post-9/11 panic room built in fear and grown like a tumor through perpetual mission creep.
 Tear the thing down and return us to a saner operational structure.
 But that is the point: if I am the one making that argument, you are no longer in ordinary district politics.
 You are in deep water.
 The theory I roam.
 Somewhere so far left of Che Guevara he’s over the horizon to the right, even as we continue left, looking for the other end of the horseshoe.

-Cyle Cramer is what happens when a candidate mistakes volume for quality.
+Cyle Cramer (Withdrawn) is what happens when a candidate mistakes volume for quality.
 On first glance his platform feels broad and energetic, a grand buffet of jobs, education, farming, healthcare, mining, tribal sovereignty, reproductive rights, energy, infrastructure, labor, public safety, and democratic freedoms.
 On closer inspection it becomes something stranger: a document so stuffed with ambitions, acts, fixes, modernizations, credits, reforms, and strategic promises that it begins to read less like a governing plan and more like a liberal manifesto after 10 consecutive coffees and a minor spiritual breakdown.
 There is a thoughtfulness to it, sure.
 Thorough?
 Yes.
 Also a kind of policy maximalism that suggests the campaign never found the courage to say no to any idea it liked.

 The danger to Cramer is not one toxic plank.
 It’s ruined pizza everywhere.
 There are too many toppings, too many sauces, too many separate theories of action piled onto the same collapsing crust.
 Profit-sharing incentives, buyback restrictions, living-wage tax credits, anti-gouging disclosures, co-ops, farm-bill reforms, universal preschool, student debt changes, Medicare expansions, drug negotiation, tribal taxation, energy research, mining modernization, and still more “coming soon.”
 It is aspirational in the way a man might aspire to rebuild a cathedral, a power plant, and a canoe in the same weekend.
 Without focus, effort diffuses.
 Without a central mission, nothing gets done.
 In the end the platform does not reassure me that he has a functional plan.
 It suggests he has many plans and no ruthless instinct for which one matters most.